May 29, 2026

 ROI for Internal Coaches and Leaders

-For those applying coaching skills within an organisation, benefits include improved team engagement and collaboration, reduced turnover and hiring costs, better cross-functional communication, and faster development of high-potential employees.
+For those applying coaching skills within an organization, benefits include improved team engagement and collaboration, reduced turnover and hiring costs, better cross-functional communication, and faster development of high-potential employees.

 When Not to Invest Yet